theshufflebee/therockcast/README.md

 ## Usage

 In order our code, one only needs to set their FRED API key in their R system environment, as "FRED_API_KEY = your_key_here".
 Then, running the "main.R" script should reproduce all our analysis and figures.
+Alternatively, one can also run the R Markdown file in order to have an easier time looking at the outputs and the code together.

 Note that all data is pulled from API's apart from the Wu-Xia shadow rate data.
 This one is the "Euro area shadow rate" matlab datafile downloaded from: https://sites.google.com/view/jingcynthiawu/shadow-rates.